MiriamPeskowitz/CLI-meditation/README.md

 # Meditation

+TODO list
+1. create the scraper
+2. push data to create meditation instances.
+3. connect to cli display

 So you want a quick meditation, but it seems like every meditation site has a gazillion choices!
 It takes 20 minutes just to find the one you want.
 What do they say about too many choices making us unhappy?
 Here's the solution: ten to choose from.
 If you start obsessing, just choose #5 and be done with it.

 Happy calm!